edenreich/turbo-datatables-vuejs-components/README.md

     onPaginate(page) {
       console.log('Page was changed:', page);
     },
-    onDelete(id, reload) {
+    onCreate(reload) {
+      // open a modal form for creating a record
-      // Send an ajax request to the server for deleting a record
+      // when the form is submited, send a request to the server to create the record.
-      // And finally invoke reload() for refreshing the table. console.log(`Deleting record ${id}...`);
+      // finally do remember to invoke reload();
+      console.log(`Creating a record...`);

       reload();
     },
     onEdit(id, reload) {
-      // open a modal form for editing a specific record perhaps..
+      // open a modal form for editing a specific record
-      // when form is submited, send a request to the server to modify the record.
+      // when the form is submited, send a request to the server to modify the record.
       // finally do remember to invoke reload();
       console.log(`Editing record ${id}...`);

+      reload();
+    },
+    onDelete(id, reload) {
+      // Send an ajax request to the server for deleting a record
+      // And finally invoke reload() for refreshing the table. console.log(`Deleting record ${id}...`);

       reload();
     }